AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

        Update_Value (A, A);
     end Show_By_Copy_By_Ref_Params;

-In this case, we're using :ada:`A` for for output parameters in the call to :ada:`Update_Value`.
+In this case, we're using :ada:`A` for both output parameters in the call to :ada:`Update_Value`.
 Passing one variable to more than one output parameter in a given call is forbidden in Ada, so this triggers a compilation error.
 Depending on the